The Theory Test

 These questions are based on the Highway Code, Know your traffic signs and Driving the essential skills.

 The hazard perception test consists of 14 video clips which feature everyday roads scenes.
 Each clip will contain at least one developing hazard.
-However, two of the clips will include two.
+However, one of the clips will include two hazards.

 Further information to help you can be found on Learn to drive a car: step by step or Safe Driving for Life.
 There are lots of resources for you to research.
 I will also provide you with as much support as you need to prepare for your theory test.